 2. To prevent abuse of the process of the courts.

-3. To otherwise secure the end of the justice.
+3. To otherwise secure the ends of justice.

-The High Court does not have power to quash the proceedings in police investigation consequent upon a FIR made to the police in a cognizable case.
+The High Court does not have the power to quash the proceedings in police investigation consequent upon an FIR made to the police in a cognizable case.
 It has no power to interface with the legal rights of the police to investigate a cognizable case.

 Note: No limitation period has been prescribed for making an application under section 482 of CrPC.
-However the application is to be filed within the reasonable time.
+However, the application is to be filed within a reasonable time.

-In the case of, Ashok Kumar Singh vs. State of Bihar CrLT SC 1993, the Supreme Court held that the High Court while exercising its jurisdiction under section 482, can not order stay of arrest of accused during the investigation.
+In the case of, Ashok Kumar Singh vs. State of Bihar CrLT SC 1993, the Supreme Court held that the High Court, while exercising its jurisdiction under section 482, can not order stay of arrest of accused during the investigation.

-In the case of, State of Punjab vs. CBI and others, SC 2011, the Supreme Court held that fresh investigation or re-investigation after filing of chargesheet by police can be ordered by High Court under section 482 of CrPC to secure the end of justice.
-Further held that, inherent powers of High Court is not limited or affected by section 173(8).
+In the case of, State of Punjab vs. CBI and others, SC 2011, the Supreme Court held that fresh investigation or re-investigation after the filing of charge sheet by police can be ordered by High Court under section 482 of CrPC to secure the ends of justice.
+Further held that inherent powers of the High Court are not limited or affected by section 173(8).

 Cancellation of Bail by High Court

-For the end of justice the High Court may order for the cancellation of bail using its inherent powers under section 482.
+For the ends of justice, the High Court may order for the cancellation of bail using its inherent powers under section 482.

 Quashing of FIR by High Court

-In the case of, D.C Jain vs. UOI, 1994, Punjab and Haryana High Court: The allegation in FIR prima facie constituted the offence of cheating and a civil suit was also pending in respect of the same offence.
-It was held that pendency of civil suit is no ground for quashing the FIR.
+In the case of, D.C Jain vs. UOI, 1994, Punjab and Haryana High Court: The allegation in FIR prima facie constituted the offence of cheating, and a civil suit was also pending in respect of the same offence.
+It was held that the pendency of civil suit is no ground for quashing the FIR.

 Quashing of charge → Yes

 Quashing of charge sheet → Yes

 It was held in case of, Jagdish Ram vs. the State of Rajasthan that, FIR does not deserve to be quashed by the High Court in the exercise of power under section 482 of the code merely on account of delay.